 If you’re a business owner, you know how important it is to transfer money regularly and not overpay for services.

-What About Mexico? – How Can I Send Money to Mexico?
+How Can I Send Money to Mexico?
+FAQs

-If you have a family member in Mexico and need to send them money, this section of FAQs is for you.
+If you have a family member in Mexico and need to send them money, this FAQ section is for you.

 Find among the list above a transfer service for sending money to Mexico that fits your needs.
 OFX offers low prices, MoneyGram and Xoom deliver your money within minutes, and Western Union has a vast network of pickup locations throughout the country.

 What is the cheapest way to send money to Mexico?

 OFX is your cheapest option for sending bank deposits to Mexican bank accounts: this online transfer platform charges no upfront transfer fees.
 However, keep in mind that you have to send a minimum of $1,000.

 Can I send money to Mexico with Zelle?

 No, you can’t.
 Zelle is a transfer platform that doesn’t operate in Mexico.
 Zelle is only available for US residents who want to send money to other US residents.